vss245/notebook/courses/ml_def.md

   - get likelihood $p(D|\theta)$
   - compute $p(\theta|D)$
   - *the result is a posterior distribution* (these classifiers prefer classes with more data and rely on priors)
+  - optimal Bayes classifier perfectly separates the data if the data generating process is known
 - **PCA** is done to reduce dimensions (minimizes noise, maximizes signal)
   - we want to find a unit projection vector w such that $\arg\min_w[\frac{1}{N}\sum_{k=1}^N\norm{x_k-ww^Tx}^2]$ (minimize difference between data and projected data)
   - similarly, we can maximize the variance $\arg\max_w[\frac{1}{N}\sum_{k=1}^N(w^Tx_k-E[w^Tx])^2]$ (in centered data $E[w^Tx]=0$)